Wyndham Open Space Strategy 2045

 Wyndham Skate, BMX & Bike Strategy

-Examples incluse a new regional skate park at Baden Powell Reserve in Tarneit, more local skate opportunities, more BMX and bike facilities, as well as initiatives to better integrate young people into town centres.
+Examples include a new regional skate park at Baden Powell Reserve in Tarneit, more local skate opportunities, more BMX and bike facilities, as well as initiatives to better integrate young people into town centres.

 The Wyndham Sports Facility Capital Development Guide